 |Step through/trail||MOUSTACHE–Samedi-27-Open-Xroad 1||$ 3788 CDN|

 Momentum Mag does not rank bikes, but the reviews do list the pros and cons of each model and it seems like reviewers have test driven the models.
 The reviews are helpful and informative.
 There are a few bikes reviewed that are available locally.
 These bikes did not get into the EBR site reviews.
 The products appear to be made locally.

 - Opus Bikes Opus Connect Review $ 3079 Vendors Opus Bikes, Reckless

 - OHM ebikes Vendors 103-930 Harbourside Drive North Vancouver BC V7P 3S7 OHM Ebike Review You can book a test drive online.

 Amazon highest customer ranking

 sixthreezero EVRYjourney Women’s Step-Through Hybrid Cruiser Bicycle (24-Inch and 26-Inch) $ 3308 CDN

 The reviews are good but many of the bikes were not on Canadian websites.
 There was a list of bikes under $ 1000 US and a list of bikes for women.

-Selected Vendors who have at bikes in the reviews and some not reviewed.
+Selected Vendors who have some bikes in the reviews and some bikes not reviewed.